Data security is a constant challenge for most organizations, but leveraging your IT management data can make it easier

 We provide a simple way to edit the format of these messages, so you can make sure they’re customized into a format that your SIEM can easily process and parse.
 You can also include a wide variety of information in those messages; including documentation information like serial numbers, asset tags, run-book information, or on-site responsible contact information.

 You can then use our incident data management rules to control how these messages are routed, and even control that depending on the type of message, the time of day, or the day of the week.
-Take Netreo’s IT Infrastructure Management Platform on a free test drive and see how you can improve your company’s security!
+Request Netreo’s IT Infrastructure Management Platform demo and see how you can improve your company’s security!